atanderson/TABernacle/README.md

     - Replace background-image.jpg in the images folder if you would like to re-skin

     - Three sass variables control the color scheme for the skin and can be found at the top of styles.scss

+jQuery & Moment.js used under the terms of the [MIT license](http://opensource.org/licenses/MIT)